Prairie Horizons Farm is located at 31008 State Hwy 29 Benson, MN

 Luverne and Mary Jo Forbord are both 5th generation Minnesota farmers honored to steward beautiful lands and abundant life.
 They have been farming together for 40 years, Certified Organic since 2006 and opened a farm store in 2018 to sell products from the farm on-site, directly to their community.

-Both Luverne and Mary Jo enjoy cross country skiing, music, goats, dogs (Roja), history, prairie plants and pollinators, clean water, eating good food and sharing it with others.
+Luverne and Mary Jo enjoy cross country skiing, music, goats, dogs (Roja), history, prairie plants and pollinators, clean water, eating good food and sharing it with others.

-Luverne Forbord is a lifelong farmer on the land where he grew up and has decades of experience with dairy and beef cattle, row crop farming, grass-based agricultures, biofuels, diverse perennial systems, rotational grazing and managing to promote a healthy and diverse climate-resiliant ecosystem.
+Luverne Forbord is a lifelong farmer on the land where he grew up and has decades of experience with dairy and beef cattle, row crop farming, grass-based agriculture,, diverse perennial systems, rotational grazing and managing to promote a healthy and diverse climate-resilient ecosystem.

 He has observed and managed the farm with great care, has deep and extensive knowledge of the land and continues to evolve the farm toward sustainability.

 Luverne has served as a director and chairman of the board of Chippewa Valley Ethanol Cooperative, one of the first, most successful and most diversified farmer-owned, value-added, new generation cooperatives in Minnesota.

-Mary Jo Forbord is a Registered Dietitian with experience in clinical, administrative, community and food systems dietetics.
+Mary Jo Forbord is a Registered Dietitian/Nutritionist with experience in clinical, administrative, community and food systems dietetics.
 She is a past president of the Minnesota Dietetic Association and a past chair of the Hunger and Environmental Nutrition Practice Group of the American Dietetic Association.
 In 2011 and 2015, she received the Excellence in Hunger and Environmental Nutrition Leadership awards and currently works with dietetic internships to offer a credit-bearing on-farm food system immersion experience for dietetic interns.

-Mary Jo is a leader in local and regional food systems, where she catalyzes policy, systems and environmental change for increasing food skills, food affordability, accessibility and availability for all citizens, while working to reinvent food infrastructure and restore food cultures in rural Minnesota.
-She is a past Executive Director of the Sustainable Farming Association of Minnesota and coordinated Morris Healthy Eating at the University of Minnesota, Morris for more than 11 years.
+Mary Jo is Registered Dietitian/Nutritionist/Farmer working to revitalize food cultures and community by reconnecting people with their food, land and water.
+She is a past Executive Director of the Sustainable Farming Association of Minnesota and coordinated Morris Healthy Eating at the University of Minnesota, Morris for 11+ years.